Path length: 3.8 miles

 Width: 1000 yards

 County: Robertson, Sumner

-This was one of 3 tornadoes confirmed on March 4, 1955.
+This was one of three tornadoes confirmed on March 4, 1955.
 It moved to the ENE on the south side of Mitchellville.
 20-30 homes damaged or destroyed.
 50 head of livestock and 4,000 chickens were killed.
-20 barns and 1 new brick school was destroyed.
-There were 4 injuries and no fatalities.
+20 barns and one new brick school were destroyed.
+There were four injuries and no fatalities.
 Per an article in The Leaf-Chronicle from March 5, 1955, Bobby Hinton received the most serious injury.
 “He was hit by a brick from a disintegrating garage.”

 We gathered information for this event from the SPC & NCDC Databases, the March 1955 Climatological Data National Summary (CDNS) and Thomas Grazulis in Significant Tornadoes and found the following differences:

 - SPC/NCDC have the length at 3.8 miles.

 - Grazulis & CDNS put the length at 5 miles.

 Note: There are some images/videos in our summaries that were licensed to us to be used only on this website.
 If you would like to use an image/video in your project or blog, please contact us and we will grant permission if possible.

 Newspaper clips are embedded via newspapers.com.
 Please see their terms and conditions.